Shayani-web/INFT5021-PROJECT_CODE_2025-SP2-203-Federated-Learning-Prototype-/src/FedAsyn_README.md

 - Groups clients into `num_orbits` (default: 5) with `num_clients / num_orbits` clients per orbit.

 **Why Orbits?**
-Orbit assignment mimics physical or logical groupings of satellites—useful for modeling constraints like visibility windows or localized communication.
+Orbit assignment mimics physical or logical groupings of satellites useful for modeling constraints like visibility windows or localized communication.

 ---